protonemedia/laravel-api-health/README.md

 ## Looking for next-level Laravel monitoring?

 We've built a *sophisticated health checker for your Laravel applications* called [Upserver.online](https://upserver.online).
-Read the [official announcement](https://mailchi.mp/upserver/this-is-upserver-online) or follow us on [Twitter](https://twitter.com/UpserverOnline).
+In addition to uptime checks, we verify database connections, your broadcasting and queueing systems, mail drivers, notification channels, storage availability, and much more!
+We also have tools to view failed queue jobs, retry them instantly, find mixed content and security vulnerabilities in dependencies.
+We monitor SSL certificates and DNS changes.

 ## Requirements